 Me again.
 Funny how incidents, er, questions for you keep popping up.
 Which brings me to a recent trip to Thailand…

 I'd been dreaming about this visit for many years.
 The primary goal: to hang out at an elephant sanctuary.
-Said sanctuary wasn't the first stop on the itinerary.
+Said sanctuary wasn't the first stop on the itinerary, though.
 The initial destination was Bangkok, with one day devoted to touring the city.

 I plunged in, exploring the city with vigor.
 Bangkok is a vibrant, high-speed destination, and after a while, my feet grew fatigued.
 Upon spotting a sign for a massage school, I was eager to serve as a test subject.

-When my very kind massage therapist inquired about kneading-pressure preferences, I replied, “Strong."
-Apparently, his interpretation of “strong" was the equivalent of “super-human strength."
+When my very kind massage therapist student inquired about kneading-pressure preferences, I replied, “Strong."
+Apparently, his interpretation of “strong" was far more intense than I realized.
 Taking one of my feet into his hands, he cracked it like a walnut.